simulacra10/vroom/content/md-graduated.md

 tags = ["Teen Driving", "Maryland Laws", "GDL", "Safe Driving", "Provisional License"]
 +++

-# Understanding Maryland’s Graduated Driver Licensing Laws
-*A Breakdown of Provisional Licensing, Curfews, and Penalties*

 Learning to drive is a huge milestone.
 For many teens, it’s a rite of passage—another step toward independence.
 For parents, it’s equal parts pride and panic.
 But before anyone hits the road solo, there’s a system in place to make sure new drivers are ready: Maryland’s **Graduated Driver Licensing (GDL)** program.

 The GDL is designed to ease young drivers into the responsibilities of the road through a step-by-step process.
 It’s not meant to be a hassle—it’s actually there to protect everyone, especially new drivers.
 So if you're a teen, a parent of one, or just someone trying to understand the rules better, here’s a friendly breakdown of how Maryland’s GDL works—especially the **provisional license**, **curfews**, and **penalties**.